smurphy823/Employee-Tracker/README.md

      [username](#username)

     ## Installation
-    You will need to install npm and mysql
+    You will need to install npm, mysql and figlet
     ## Usage
-    You must have all dependencies installed along with figlet and console.table
+    You must have all dependencies installed
     ## License
     MIT
     ## Contributing